Ukrainian surnames: Matronymic surnames

+Other examples of Ukrainian matronymic surnames are Olenych (from Olena), Malaniuk (from Malania), Dotsenko (from Dotsia), Havrylyshyn (from Havrylykha - wife of Havrylo) etc.

+Toponymic surnames

-Some Ukrainian toponymic surnames can be identified as from the Galicia region.
-Those surnames often contain the suffixes -ets or -iets (Kolomiets, Korniets, Romanets, Baranets).
+Some Ukrainian toponymic surnames can be identified as stemming from the Galicia region.
+Those surnames often contain the suffixes -ets or -iets (Kolomiyets, Pereyaslavets, Tershakovets).

-The surnames ending with -skyi were originally aristocratic and indicated the principal manor (similar to the European "von ...", "de ..." etc.) but from the late Middle Ages they became increasingly common and simply denoted the bearer's origin from a specific town or village (e.g. Khmelnytskyi = "of/from Khmilnyk (historically Khmelnyk)").
+The surnames ending with -skyi were originally aristocratic and indicated the principal manor (similar to the European "von ...", "de ..." etc.) but from the late Middle Ages they became increasingly common and simply denoted the bearer's origin from a specific town or village, e.g. Khmelnytskyi = "of/from Khmilnyk" (historically Khmelnyk), Vyshenskyi (from [Sudova] Vyshnia), Turivskyi (Turiv), Stryiskyi (Stryi) etc.